Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Giving hair a healthy shine.

-• Skin tightening and giving it more elasticity.
+• Tightens the skin and gives it more elasticity.

-• Help with weight loss by stabilizing cholesterol levels.
+• Helps with weight loss by stabilizing cholesterol levels.

-• To improve the health of pregnant women (see the nuances below).
+• To improve the health of pregnant women (see details below).

 Brazil nuts also have a positive effect on the male body: